-What special tools do you need to ferment sauerkraut at home?
+What special tools do you need to make homemade sauerkraut?

 Other than a good size jar with a lid, you don’t really need any special tools.
 However, there are two elements to the fermenting process that special tools can help with: